shiomar1108/InterviewNotes/EmbeddedC/embeddedC_general.md

 char a [] = "Samuel -> Const pointer that points to a non-const string.
 Both will have "\0" at the end.
 ```
-- Set variable using addres (pointers)
+- Set variable using addres (pointers):
 ```
 set an integer variable at the absolute address 0x67a9 to the value 0xaa55